QUICK SUMMARY: The 7 Essential Steps for Avoiding Gluten

 - Schizophrenia

 It would be difficult to find any medical doctor or naturopath who doesn’t advise limiting gluten consumption, let alone leaving it out altogether from your meal plan.
-Gluten awareness has been so successful that even people without gluten sensitivity avoid gluten as a preventative measure.
+This gluten awareness has been so successful that even people without diagnosed gluten sensitivity avoid it as a preventative measure.

-Contrary to popular belief, wheat and gluten-containing products may not be bad in-and-of themselves.
-There is actually a growing body of evidence that suggests gluten isn’t unhealthy at all, and the reason people have reactions after consuming it is because of the dangerous chemicals used in conventional farming practices; namely, the use of Monsanto’s Roundup.
+Contrary to popular belief, gluten itself may not be the primary issue.
+A growing body of evidence suggests the reason many people react to wheat is because of the dangerous chemicals used in conventional farming practices—namely, Monsanto’s Roundup.

-As of 2013, genetically modified wheat has not been grown commercially, but that hasn’t solved the problem.
-Dr. Seneff and her colleagues have proven beyond a shadow of a doubt that glyphosate, not GMO’s or gluten, annihilates gut flora and leads to chronic inflammation that has characterized gluten-related autoimmune diseases and other ailments.
+Dr. Seneff and her colleagues have proven that glyphosate, not GMOs or gluten, annihilates gut flora and leads to chronic inflammation that has characterized gluten-related autoimmune diseases and other ailments.
 (4, 5)

-5 Tips To Avoid Gluten in Your Diet
+The 5 Essential Tips To Avoid Gluten in Your Diet

 First and foremost on your list is to stop eating all non-organic flour.
 This is one of the best steps you can take.
-When doing so, avoid these gluten-containing products: (6)
+Avoid the following gluten-containing products: (6)

 - Barley